rybskej/vagrant-elk-cluster/README.md

 If you still want to use more than 5 VMs, you will have to add/edit your own configuration files in the [conf](conf) directory.

+By default 3 VMs are started but you can increase (max 5) or decrease (min 1) as you see fit in `lib/elasticsearch-module.rb`

+**Pre Requisite**

+*	Download JDK 7 64bit RPM from [http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html](Oracle)
+*	Download elasticsearch-1.5.0.tar.gz from [https://www.elastic.co/downloads/elasticsearch](elastic)
+*	Place both files at the root of this repo.
+*	This is one time step
+*	If you need to upgrade ES or JDK download respective versions and change `lib/upgrade.sh` and re-run provisioning.

 **Run the cluster**

 Simply go in the cloned directory (vagrant-elasticsearch-cluster by default).